davcs86/bpmn-js-custom-implementation/README.md

 ## Known issues:

-- The [custom provider](lib/provider/pemwork/PemworkPropertiesProvider.js) is a **super lite & customized** implementation of the BPMN 2.0.
-If you want to use a more complete implementation (like BPMN2 or Camunda), change the files:
+- The [custom provider](lib/provider/pemwork/PemworkPropertiesProvider.js) is a **super lite & customized** implementation of the BPMN 2.0 standard.
+If you want to use a more complete implementation, change the following files to use another provider (like BPMN2 or Camunda):

     - [lib/Viewer.js](lib/Viewer.js#L6) and [lib/Modeler.js](lib/Modeler.js#L5):